kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/support-multiple-instances.md

 In order to make it possible for users to deploy multiple instances of the same provider:

 - Providers MUST support the `--namespace` flag in their controllers.
+- Providers MUST support the `--watch-filter` flag in their controllers.

 ⚠️ Users selecting this deployment model, please be aware: